mimoduo/mimogear/docs/javascript/README.md

 To add a new module to integrate into the main javascript file, add additional javascript files into /src/js/site/.
 Mimogear follows the module pattern as written in the [Oneone javascript file](https://github.com/mimoduo/Oneone/blob/master/src/script.js).

-##Adding Vendor Javascript File
+##Adding a Vendor Javascript File

 Any javascript that comes from a source outside of Mimogear should be included in /src/js/vender/.

-_If you have a question about what something is, there is a detailed set of docs found in /docs/javascript/._
+**If you have a question about what something is, there is a detailed set of docs found in /docs/javascript/.**